lineality/Online_Voting_Using_One_Time_Pads/README.md

 4. a bad-agent will record a fake record of the vote from the ballot
 	- while a possible risk, this process is the same as for any paper ballot

+5. a bad agent will act on the behalf of a participant without their participation

 # Description Notes: